hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/0-welcome.md

 note:
 **Time Elapsed:** 0 min.

+*Voorbereidingen*:

+* Start Spectacle.
+* Verbind Spotlight.
+* Eerste scherm:
+  * Speaker notes
+* Tweede scherm:
+  * Slides

 Hi, my name is Hanno.
 I work at Info Support as an IT consultant.

 Also, I'm from the Netherlands.
-Now, everything you've heard about my country is probably true:
+Now, everything you've heard about my country is probably true.
+I mean:

 * Before we go to work in the morning, we put on our wooden clogs.
-* We never drive cars to work; no, we ride our bikes.
+* Also, we never drive cars to work, no!
+We ride our bikes.
-  * And we **never** wear a biking helmet.
   * Or if it's winter, we ice-skate.
 * On our daily commute we easily pass ten different windmills.
 * And when it's lunch time, the office cafeteria serves stroopwafels ONLY.